SandeepChatterjee66/ResearchProblems-on-Geometry/README.md

 # geometry.github.io
+interesting research problems in geometry which Computers can answer.
-interesting geometry problems encountered during Sasanka Sir's Comp Geometry class and Sandip Sir's optimization lecture class
+Some of thesee problems are encountered during Sasanka Sir's Comp Geometry class and Sandip Sir's optimization lecture class